 Women can develop hypertension during pregnancy that can put both women and children at risk

 Hypertension in pregnant women has become quite common these days.
 According to research, hypertension affects at least 8-10% of pregnancies in women in India.
 If not addressed, hypertension can be harmful to both the woman and her child.
-Read on to know what the different types of hypertension are can occur and the threat they pose to pregnant women.
 Hypertension in women is very common these days.
+Read on to know what the different types of hypertension are and the threat they pose to pregnant women.

 Causes of Hypertension during Pregnancy